blarney-lang/pebbles/README.md

 Pebbles is a RISC-V processor framework supporting plugable pipelines.
-The [instruction set](src/Pebbles/Instructions) and [pipelines](src/Pebbles/Pipeline) are defined separately, allowing define multiple different pipelines to use the same instruction set definition.
+The [instruction set](src/Pebbles/Instructions) and [pipelines](src/Pebbles/Pipeline) are defined separately, allowing multiple different pipelines to use the same instruction set definition.
 We do this with the help of a modern HDL called [Blarney](https://github.com/blarney-lang/blarney).